 Bags your luggage

-Stroll effortlessly through domestic or international terminals with a light, wheeled suitcase that’s small enough for the cabin to save the headache of lost baggage.
-July offers its signature range of hard-shelled carry-on cases in several neutral and bright colours.
-These easy-wheelers have an ejectable battery that’s approved by all major airlines, a crush-proof shell and more.
+Stroll effortlessly through international terminals with a light, wheeled suitcase that’s small enough for the cabin.
+With the brand having recently launched in New Zealand, luggage company July has made its signature range of hard-shelled carry-on cases even more accessible.
+They come in several neutral and bright colours, have an ejectable battery that’s approved by all major airlines, a crush-proof shell and more.
 For all the bits you’ll want immediately to hand, a great tote goes the distance – and something like Maison de Sebre’s Soft Tote will hold appeal for day-to-day use outside of travel, too.
 The Sydney-based label does a snap and zip closure tote, both of which are made out of textured European leather that’s the ideal blend of structure and softness.
 Well-placed pockets will keep things organised, there’s a clip for your keys and it’s flat-bottomed with enough space for a laptop.